DavesCodeMusings/raspberry-cobbler/docs/side-quests/i2c-rtc.md

 Sun Jan  4 22:31:00 2026
 ```

 > _time_ uses a 32-bit number to communicate date and time.
 Around the year 2036, it will roll over and this _rdate_ method may not work anymore.
 If your Raspberry Pi 3 lasts another 10 years, we'll need to revisit and come up with an alternative.
+Maybe the even more ancient _daytime_ protocol that replies with a string instead of a number.